spy16/pyschemes/README.md

 * Simple representation of schema using primitive Python types (Or Complex types as well)
 * Sane Schema Structures
 * Sane errors
+* Power of PySchemes lies in its validators (take a look at tests to understand usage of various validators)
+* Lambda functions or any callable can be easily used as a validator

 ## Examples